 The Coega Special Economic Zone (SEZ) is situated on the northern side of Port Elizabeth within the Nelson Mandela Bay Metropolitan Municipality (NMBM), Eastern Cape Province.
 Abutting the Coega SEZ on the eastern side is the Ngqura Deepwater Port, which is managed by the Transnet National Ports Authority (TNPA).
-The integrated SEZ and Port of Ngqura is approximately 11,500 ha in extent and comprises of 14 zones designated for various light, medium and heavy industrial land uses.
-The purpose of the marine intake and outfall infrastructure and servitudes project is to enable the provisioning of seawater to various industries within the Coega SEZ (aquaculture, power provision and desalination) via a number of seawater intakes and the discharge of treated effluent into the marine environment.
+The integrated SEZ and Port of Ngqura is approximately 11,500 ha in extent and comprises 14 zones designated for various light, medium and heavy industrial land uses.
+The purpose of the marine intake and outfall infrastructure and servitudes project is to enable the provisioning of seawater to various industries within the Coega SEZ (aquaculture, power provision and seawater desalination plant) via a number of seawater intakes; and the discharge of treated effluent into the marine environment.
 As such, infrastructure related to this project needs to be constructed along the coast adjacent to the Coega SEZ.
-The Port of Ngqura (Zone 8) and Zone 10 within the SEZ have been proposed as the locations for the establishment of the marine servitudes.
+The Port of Ngqura and Zone 10 within the SEZ have been proposed as the locations for the establishment of the marine servitudes.

-Detailed descriptions of these technologies are provided in the Scoping Report.
+Detailed descriptions of these technologies are provided in Chapter 2 of the EIR.

 Contact Person: Ms Nicole Wienand